djdarcy/MCP-Server-Tutorial/config/README.md

 ### `claude_desktop.json`

-This is the **local development configuration** used by the project maintainer.
-It contains absolute paths specific to the development environment and should not be used directly by new users.
+This is the **local development configuration** used by the project.
+It contains absolute paths specific to the development environment.

 ### `claude_desktop.sample.json`